 Jim holds bachelor and master's degrees from Northern Illinois University and a doctorate in public administration from the University of Colorado.
 His academic interests focus on public policy and strategy for non-profit and public organizations.
 He is the author of two books, seven monographs, and numerous articles.
 He is a frequent speaker and commentator on public policy issues.

 Over the years, Jim has been active in the community, serving on various boards and task forces.
-He currently serves on the board of trustees at the University of Denver and as a board member of the Daniels Fund.
+He currently serves on the board of trustees at the University of Denver.
 He is a former trustee of Iliff School of Theology, a past member of the Colorado Symphony Orchestra board, and chaired the finance committee for a successful infrastructure bond issue program in the City of Denver.
 Jim and his wife, Carol, live in Denver.